astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Determines whether the specified `value` is non-positive; i.e., zero, or a negative number.
+Determines whether the specified `value` is non-negative; i.e., zero, or a positive number.

 ##### Returns